Rate My Professor | Are the anonymous ratings accurate?

 The web site Ratemyprofessors.com was created in 1999 and started as TeacherRatings.com.
 The web site has been sold twice and is now owned by MTVu, which is a subsidiary of the giant media company Viacom.
 The site was created with the idea of “enhancing your college experience, so you don’t end up taking classes that aren’t worthwhile.”
 Rate My Professor uses a 1-5 rating scale, with 1 being the worst and 5 being the best.

 How Rate My Professor is helpful

 Because Rate My Professor is an entirely anonymous web site, the ratings on it are very candid.
 The comments on Rate My Professor can also be very helpful to students who have no familiarity with a particular teacher or college, and gives at least some “inside information” about the professors they may not be familiar with.
-With more students than ever returning to school, the ratings on Rate My Professor can be like instant loans – very helpful in the short-term.
+With more students than ever returning to school, the ratings on Rate My Professor can be like fast loans – very helpful in the short-term.

 How Rate My Professor is suspect

 The Rate My Professor system relies on students who are willing to rate their professors anonymously.
 While this could encourage more candid feedback, the anonymous system has also at times provided what could be inaccurate ratings.
 One study showed the the easier a class was and the more attractive the teacher, the more likely they would get a good rating on Rate My Professor.
 Others have expressed worry that Rate My Professor listings often give good ratings to teachers that may not provide the most comprehensive, educational or quality courses available.